About Changing the image of disability campaign

 Having a disability is also only one part of a person’s identity (and for some disabled people it may not be part of their identity at all).
 Disabled people are as diverse as non-disabled people, but this is rarely represented in the images we see.

-Research with our Member organisations showed that businesses wanted access to a more representative and authentic range of disability-related images for use in their communications, and clearer guidance about how to select, commission and use disability-smart images.
+Research with our Member organisations showed that businesses wanted access to a more representative and authentic range of disability-related images for use in their communications, and clearer guidance about how to select, commission and use images in a disability-smart way.

 Campaign aims